realm/realm-core/test/fuzzy_object_store/README.md

 For using libfuzzer, the only pre-requisite is having a recent version of clang.
 ## Running
-Note REALM_MAX_BPNODE_SIZE is the max number of nodes contained in the b+tree.
-It determines the depth of the tree and its fanout. \
-This number should be random generated.

 If you don't want to build manually, you can skip this section and jump to the `Scripts` section. \
 Run the fuzzer via AFL++: